 Cricut Infusible Ink is a BRAND NEW ink transfer product that lets you create handmade, personalized projects with a professional finish that looks like it came from a store!

-Cricut just announced an exciting new product that is going to change how you make T-shirts, totebags, coasters, and more!
+Cricut Infusible Ink is going to change how you make T-shirts, totebags, coasters, and more!
 If you’ve ever been frustrated at how iron-on vinyl (HTV) doesn’t seem to be as durable as you’d like, Cricut Infusible Ink changes all that.
-Cricut Infusible Ink is an all-new product that gives us commercial-level, permanent heat-transfer effects with rich color that is peel-proof, flake-proof, and wash-proof.
-The new heat transfer product is exclusively available only at Michaels Online now and will be at Michaels stores starting Friday, June 21, 2019.
-Starting October 1, 2019 all products will be available at other retailers and on Cricut.com.
+Cricut Infusible Ink is a pre-printed sublimation product that gives us commercial-level, permanent heat-transfer effects with rich color that is peel-proof, flake-proof, and wash-proof.

 So, are you ready to learn more?
 Let’s look more closely at how Cricut Infusible Ink actually works!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.